Aspiring18/Aspiring18/README.md

-- 👋 Hi, I’m @Aspiring18
-- 👀 I’m interested in data analytics.
-- 🌱 I’m currently learning SQL, Python, R, machine learning.
-- 💞️ I’m looking to collaborate on projects on data.
-- 📫 How to reach me via www.linkedin.com/in/rajshree-tarapure-42507a213
+🌟 Hey there!
+I'm @Aspiring18 — on a mission to turn data into dazzling insights!
+🔎 Passionate about: Unlocking the power of data analytics 📚 Currently diving into: SQL, Python, R, and the magical world of machine learning 🤝 Let’s Collab!
+I’m all about teaming up on awesome data projects 🌐 Connect with me: Rajshree Tarapure on LinkedIn
-- 😄 Pronouns: She/Her
+🙋 Pronouns: She/Her
-- ⚡ Fun fact: I am crazy about learning new things.
+🎉 Fun Fact: I’m basically a sponge for knowledge — if it’s new and exciting, I’m in!

 <!---
 Aspiring18/Aspiring18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.